-Red Sox add another to COVID-19 IL; RHP Pivetta scratched
+Red Sox add RHP Pivetta, INF/OF Santana to COVID-19 IL

 “You gotta keep going,” he said.
 “It’s not easy.
 I would love to have everybody here, but, at the same time, it’s part of it.
 It’s a challenge, but it’s a challenge that we like as a group.”

 Kutter Crawford, 25, was recalled from Triple-A Worcester.
-The right-hander will start the series finale against the Indians in his major league debut.
+The right-hander started against the Indians and gave up two runs in the first inning in his major league debut.

 Boston rallied late to win the first two games of the series.